Skip to content

 coralogix.metadata.severity:"Error" AND coralogix.metadata.applicationName:"production"

 Use the browser back button or the main menu to navigate away from Explore.
-Your current tab configuration is not saved automatically — use Save view from the Explore actions menu before navigating away if you want to return to this configuration.
+Your current tab configuration is not saved automatically — select Save view in the top header before navigating away if you want to return to this configuration.

 For more information on saving and managing views, see Explore tabs, views, and queries.